 What do your color choices say about you?
 Do you play things safe?
 Are you adventurous?
 The art of interior design can reveal your personality by answering questions like these.
-But just because you love burnt orange doesn't mean I'll paint your bedroom walls in that hue.
+But just because you love burnt orange doesn't mean we will paint your bedroom walls in it.
 Instead, I play with colors you love and balance them with contrasting and complementary hues to create visual effects and moods.
 That might mean painting walls a cool tone in order to make the orange and red pillows on a bed really pop.
-This kind of careful color balancing act can create the sanctuary a client craves, for example, while incorporating the fiery colors she adores.
+This kind of careful color balancing act can create the sanctuary a client craves, while incorporating the fiery colors they adore.

 This game of tones is layered and sophisticated.
 I have a keen understanding of color theory and balance, but I also believe that color is feeling.
-That's one reason we ask clients to bring in images that inspire them as we get started during our discovery process.
-Do you want a calm or an energetic space?
+That's one reason my team and I ask clients to bring in images that inspire them as we get started during our discovery process.
+Do you need a calm or an energetic space?
 Do you want to entertain in a particular room, or have a sense of intimacy?
 By finding out what our clients love, want, and need, we can interpret what they want through color.

-Like color, there's also a lot of joy to be had by surrounding yourself with other things you love.
+Like color, there is also a lot of joy to be had by surrounding yourself with other things you love.
 Perhaps these are works of art, travel mementos, or sentimental heirlooms.
 I never advise clients to get rid of these or hide them behind closed doors.
-Instead, I find a way to showcase beloved things or even passions, such as music, fine wine, or collections – whether they're made up of valuable pottery or amusing tchotchkes.
-I'm not here to judge; I just love helping people to live the best lives they can.
+Instead, I find a way to showcase beloved possessions or even passions, such as music, fine wine, or collections – whether they're made up of valuable pottery or amusing tchotchkes.
+We’re not here to judge; we just love helping people to live the best lives possible.

 My natural curatorial eye is always seeking out the best way to tell a story, and color often will inform how I set a collection apart or make it noticeable.
 Do we create a single backdrop for it in a particular shade?
 Or can we visually connect the collection throughout a space using color, even if pieces are not all displayed in one area?
 Sometimes, all it takes is a fresh set of (experienced) eyes to help you develop that visual language.